 - Professional Discussion (with Portfolio of Evidence included)

-The Professional Discussion assessment component will be a structured discussion between the apprentice and the IA, following the Practical Observation, to establish the apprentice’s understanding and application of the Knowledge, Skills and Behaviours.
-The Portfolio of Evidence should be given to the IA approximately two weeks prior to the Discussion taking place and, although this is not assessed, it will enable the IA to form the basis of and prepare for the Professional Discussion.
-The Discussion itself will last for a duration of 90 minutes whilst the Portfolio of Evidence should be completed during the on-programme learning and contain a minimum of 10 pieces of evidence and a maximum of 15 which may comprise the following:
+The Professional Discussion will be a structured discussion between the apprentice and the End-Point Assessor following the Practical Observation.
+It will establish the apprentice’s understanding and application of all the Knowledge, Skills and Behaviours.
+The Portfolio of Evidence should be given to the End-Point Assessor approximately two weeks prior to the Discussion.
+The Portfolio will enable the End-Point Assessor to form the basis of and prepare for the Professional Discussion.
+The Discussion will last for approximately 90 minutes whilst the Portfolio of Evidence should be completed during the on-programme learning and contain a minimum of 10 pieces of evidence and a maximum of 15 which may comprise the following:

 - Feedback from Performance Management review system,